cse112-sp20/Team-Warmup-CRUD-App-MiniProject/README.md

 #### The pipeline need to test:
   - Automatically trigger when push to github
+  - Automatically convert code to our standard style guides
   - End to end test for each function

 # Part 2: Deploy the webpage.
 Create API endpoint w/ data sanitization.